KhronosGroup/OpenVG-Docs/Lite-Specification/README.md

 # OpenVG 1.1 Lite Specification - Markdown format
-openvg_lite_spec.md file maybe updated immediately.
-If you find any issue, please write on issue list.
-Or you can send merge request to.
+The OpenVG Working Group welcomes and will review any issues or merge requests on openvg_lite_spec.md.
-PDF file will be updated monthly.
-Around every end of month, PDF file will be updated from updated md file.
+The PDF file will be regenerated around the end of every month to include any accepted updates to the md file.

 ## Release History
-* A003 : 2020/01/31   // Minor foramt changed, Version history
+* A003 : 2020/01/31   // Minor format changed, Version history
 * A002 : 2020/01/29	  // Minor format changed in Table 6, 10
 * A001 : 2020/01/12

-## Process to make PDF
+## To render a PDF version of openvg_lite_spec.md
-To rener Katex math equation and github table.
+Including Katex math equations and GitHub tables:
 * Install MS Code or Atom editor
-* Install Markdown preview enhanced package on MSCode or Atom
+* Install Markdown preview enhanced package on MS Code or Atom
-* Install Chrome web browser (for puppeteer interface)
+* Install Chrome web browser (for Puppeteer interface)
 * Preview markdown with Markdown preview enhanced
-* Output PDF with puppeteer
+* Output PDF with Puppeteer